 Myth: Only politics decides who grows.

-Description: Office politics is real, but it’s not the only factor in growth.
-Consistent performance, growth and professionalism still overpower favouritism in long run.
-Employees who focus on delivering results and building a good reputation often move ahead and those who rely on politics usually gets exposed over time.
+Description: Office politics is real, but it’s not the only growth factor.
+Consistent performance, growth and professionalism still overpower favouritism in the long run.
+Employees who focus on delivering results and building a good reputation often move ahead, and those who rely on politics usually get exposed over time.

 10. Work from Home vs Office